node-red-contrib-escape-arc 0.5.0

 Node-RED nodes for ARC: subscribe to state/timer/objective events and send actions over Socket.IO.

 Custom Node-RED nodes for Automation Room Control (ARC).
-They connect to ARC's Socket.IO gateway, stream live room events (state, timer, objectives, displays) and let flows trigger ARC actions.
+They connect to ARC's Socket.IO gateway, stream live game events (state, timer, objectives, displays) and let flows trigger ARC actions.

 Requirements